-This agreement and marketing strategy is a model for the exploitation of the POET tools.
+This agreement and marketing strategy is a model for the exploitation of tools within the POET project.

-OSC is currently extending its portfolio of products by tools for system level design of communication systems.
-OSC is preparing the marketing of the ORINOCO® tools, which will be licensed from OFFIS and industrialised.
-The ORINOCO® tools have been presented at DAC'99, at DAC 2000, at DATE 2000 and at the Int.
-Symposium on Low Power Electronics and Design (ISLPED) 2000.
-During these demos they gained a lot of interest which led to onsite presentations at Bosch, IMEC, Infineon, Nokia and Philips.
-Currently evaluations are being performed at IMEC, the ORINOCO® technology is in use at Bosch other evaluations are scheduled for early 2001.
-At the 38th DAC, June 2001, ORINOCO® will be shown at the joint OSC / OFFIS booth.
+ChipVision undertook the work of the OSC Low Power Group and continues with the extension of products portfolio by tools for system level design of communication systems.
+ChipVision focuses its work on the marketing of the ORINOCO tools, which is licensed from OFFIS and industrialised.

+The ORINOCO tools have been presented at the Design Automation Conference DAC'99, at DAC 2000, at DAC 2001, DAC 2002, DAC 2003, at the Design and Test Europe DATE 2000, at DATE 2001, DATE 2002, DATE 2003, at the Int.
+Symposium on Low Power Electronics and Design ISLPED 2000, ISLPED 2002, and at the South Pacific Design Automation Conference ASP-DAC' 2003.

+During these demos they gained a lot of interest which led to on-site presentations at Nokia, Philips, AMD, STMicroelectronics, ATMEL and Micronas.
+Evaluations are performed at STMicroelectronics, Philips, Canon, and Sony.

-In view of the predicted growth of this market segment and the fact that the POET tools cover the entire system level low power design flow in a new and seamless way which is currently without any competition on the market place, OSC "Embedded Systems" expects to increase its revenue by several millions of EUROs by addressing the communication industry and selling licenses to the major players.
+In view of the predicted growth of this market segment - according to actual market analysisand the fact that the POET tools cover the entire system level low power design flow in a new and seamless way which is currently without any competition on the market place, ChipVision expects to increase its revenue by several millions of EUROs by addressing the communication industry and selling licenses to the major semiconductor players world widely.